dynexcoin/Dynex/README.md

 cd build
 cmake ..
 ```
-Then open Visual Studio.
-Make sure you have set Solution->Configuration to "Release".
-You also need to add "bcrypt.lib" to P2P->Properties->Configuration Properties->Librarian->Additional Dependencies.
+Then open Visual Studio:
+a) Make sure you have set Solution->Configuration to "Release".
+b) You also need to add "bcrypt.lib" to P2P->Properties->Configuration Properties->Librarian->Additional Dependencies.
 This is necessary to build boost's cryptographic randomizer functions.
+c) Add the LibCurl include files to CryptoNoteCore:
+VC++ Directories -> Include Directories -> YOUR_CURL_PATH\libcurl-vc-x64-release-dll-ssl-dll-zlib-dll-ipv6-sspi\include
+d) Add the LibCurl library directories to CryptoNoteCore:
+VC++ Directories -> Library Directories -> YOUR_CURL_PATH\libcurl-vc-x64-release-dll-ssl-dll-zlib-dll-ipv6-sspi\lib
+and
+VC++ Directories -> Library Directories -> YOUR_ZLIB_PATH\zlib\lib

 Once these settings are done, proceed a full build to generate your binaries.